You are using an outdated browser.

 But Harris, Walz, and the Democratic Party’s messaging apparatus are largely missing an opportunity to connect the dots between the climate emergency and rising insurance and housing costs.
 Democrats should be telling a compelling story about the escalating and deeply intertwined climate, housing, and insurance crises that might resonate with voters of all stripes.

-The story that team Harris should be shouting from the rooftops from now until Election Day goes something like this: Pollution-turbocharged catastrophes will level our cities and towns with mounting frequency and ferocity until we stop burning fossil fuels (and they’ll continue for years afterward because of high atmospheric concentrations of greenhouse gasses).
+The story that team Harris should be shouting from the rooftops from now until Election Day goes something like this: Pollution-turbocharged catastrophes will level our cities and towns with mounting frequency and ferocity until we stop burning fossil fuels (and they’ll continue for years afterward because of high atmospheric concentrations of greenhouse gases).
 The green economic investments in the Inflation Reduction Act are a downpayment toward decreasing the likelihood and severity of extreme weather, but there’s much more we must do to reduce disaster risks and make post-disaster responses and recoveries more equitable.

-Meanwhile, big insurance companies are raising premiums or withdrawing coverage altogether in communities across the United States—abandoning long-time consumers while continuing to invest in, and profit from, fossil fuel projects that increase the chances of future calamities.
+Meanwhile, big insurance companies are raising premiums or withdrawing coverage altogether in communities across the United States—abandoning longtime consumers while continuing to invest in, and profit from, fossil fuel projects that increase the chances of future calamities.
 As insurers—keen to privatize gains and socialize losses—curtail the availability and affordability of home insurance, it’s becoming more difficult for aspiring homeowners to pay off mortgages and for affordable housing developers to finance and operate rental properties.
 More and more neighborhoods are likely to be deemed uninsurable—and eventually unmortgageable—in the coming years, meaning that a significant amount of the nation’s real estate is currently overvalued by hundreds of billions of dollars.
 There’s a growing possibility that local housing market crashes will cascade through the financial system, jeopardizing global economic stability.
 As with the foreclosure crisis that was caused by predatory subprime lending, tax revenues in affected municipalities would decline, thus setting the stage for another devastating round of austerity.

 Halting this worsening crisis is possible, Harris and Walz should emphasize, but only if we ditch the untenable status quo.
 Republicans have proven themselves hostile to addressing the tangible problems facing Americans—as evidenced, for example, by Project 2025’s proposals to gut disaster planning, relief, and recovery efforts.
-The GOP’s fossil fuel boosterism, refusal to invest in preventive infrastructure, and further deregulation of home insurance markets only heightens susceptibility to disasters and exacerbates their consequences.
+The GOP’s fossil fuel boosterism, refusal to invest in preventive infrastructure, and further deregulation of home insurance markets only heighten susceptibility to disasters and exacerbate their consequences.
 A dozen years ago, North Carolina’s Republican-led legislature passed a law that prohibited policymakers’ use of sea-level rise projections and mandated the use of historical data in a rapidly changing world.
 Last year, the same legislature passed a law that hindered the modernization of residential building codes and reduced funding available for climate resilience, locking homebuyers into more exposed housing while driving up insurance costs.
 In Florida, the GOP-controlled state legislature passed a law—pushed by Governor Ron DeSantis after he raked in millions of dollars from the insurance industry—that makes it harder for homeowners to sue insurers for acting in bad faith.

 There is no such thing as a purely “natural disaster.”
 Disasters always reflect the interaction between naturally occurring hazardous forces (though even those are now typically supercharged by global warming) and socially produced patterns of injustice and vulnerability.
 Moreover, there is no such thing as a “climate haven.”
-The recently leveled city of Asheville was marketed as a safe place that people in coastal areas should move to.
+The recently leveled city of Asheville, North Carolina, was marketed as a safe place that people in coastal areas should move to.
 The widespread lack of flood insurance there is a market failure enabled by lawmakers who allow insurers to disaggregate hazards into discrete categories with different coverages rather than requiring them to properly pool risks and provide comprehensive, all-peril policies (or creating a public program that does so).

 Harris’s message should be that Democrats recognize that the climate emergency is a cost-of-living crisis that affects all of us, albeit unequally; that her administration is committed to pursuing egalitarian and sustainable solutions, from massive investments in green social housing, green transit, and green energy to the provision of public disaster insurance.
 The only thing Trump, JD Vance, and the MAGA movement have to offer is the dystopian politics of the “armed lifeboat.